PRIV-Creation/UniDiffusion/README.md

 - **Features**:
   - [ ] Merge PEFT to original model.
   - [ ] Convert model to diffusers and webui format.
+  - [ ] Webui extension.

+## Contribution
+We welcome contributions from the open-source community!

 ## Acknowledge
 - Diffusion Trainer is built based on [diffusers](https://github.com/huggingface/diffusers).